cyberbotics/webots-doc/reference/solid.md

 - `name`: name of the solid.
 In derived device classes this corresponds to the device name argument used by `wb_robot_get_device()`.
-Note that the name cannot contain the colon character '`:`'.
+Note that the name cannot contain the colon character '`:`' and should preferably identify the solid uniquely, please refer to then [Unique Solid name](#unique-solid-name) section for further details.

 - `model`: generic name of the solid (e.g., "chair").